2015 Membership Dues

 Dues paid after February 15, 2015 will be assessed a $10 late fee.

-If you are interested in becoming a member of the Ohio ILG please click on the button below or click on the Membership tab above.
+To become a member or to renew your Ohio ILG membership, please click the button below or see the Membership tab above.

 Upcoming Meeting Details

 Meeting Cost: $15.00

 Time: 10:00am to 2:00pm

 Obama to Require Contractors to Disclose Labor Violations